 How will students know about you?
 Why should they choose you to be their teacher, rather than someone else?

-Again, there are many TEFL teachers out there, some better others, but nevertheless, you need to get your name out there and be seen.
-Make sure you’re using the internet, social media and old-school marketing to its absolute fullest potential; create your own Facebook page; start a Twitter and Instagram account; host monthly English discussion groups in your house; put posters of your face on peoples’ cars.
+Again, there are many TEFL teachers out there, some better than others, but nevertheless, you need to get your name out there and be seen.
+Make sure you’re using the internet, social media, and old-school marketing to its absolute fullest potential; create your own Facebook page; start a Twitter and Instagram account; host monthly English discussion groups in your house; put posters of your face on peoples’ cars.
 When it comes to selling yourself, you have to make yourself heard over everyone else, so shout louder than everyone else!

 6. Build your experience and confidence.

 Some people love to jump in head first, and that’s great.
 Trial by fire, fake it till you make it!
-If, however, you prefer to ease yourself into your first teaching position and build some confidence at the beginning, then look for volunteering programs for charitable organisations in the area.
+If, however, you prefer to ease yourself into your first teaching position and build some confidence at the beginning, then look for volunteering programs for charitable organizations in the area.
 It’s a much more relaxed way to test your metal in the classroom and try out your lesson plans and terrible teacher jokes.
 Trust me; it really helps the first time around!International Kids students in Hanoi, Vietnam

 7. Build your student base and reputation.